tmetsch/graph_stitcher/README.md

 These are stored in the file (stitch.json).
 Sample graphs & tests can be found in the **tests** directory as well.

-There is a *filter()* function implemented which can do some basic filtering.
-Implementing your own is possible by just pass conditions and the *filter()* routine you want to as parameters to the *stich()* call.
+There is a *conditional_filter()* function implemented which can do some basic filtering.
+Implementing your own is possible by passing conditions and the *conditional_filter()* routine you want to use as parameters to the *stich()* call.

 The basic filter support the following operations: